 However, spitting up can still occur even after outgrowing the phase.
 It is common for adults to become alarmed at the thought of something getting on their clothes when caring for babies, but it can be helpful to keep calm and follow these simple steps when your baby spits up.

 What are burp cloths used for?

 Burp cloths are not just limited to catching spit-up.
-Babies may use them while feeding or just while laying down if they still drool excessively.
-They also come in handy when cleaning up messes because you can wipe the excess liquid off of a surface after wiping the baby's mouth without transferring saliva back onto an object or other person who might touch that area later.
+Babies need to use them while feeding or just while laying down if they still drool excessively.
+They also come in handy when cleaning up messes because you can wipe the excess liquid off of a surface after wiping the toddler's mouth without transferring saliva back onto an object or other person who might touch that area later.

 Anything saliva touches becomes contaminated, so it is important to get rid of excess saliva after cleaning up a baby.
 If you are not near a sink or have run out of burp cloths, disposable paper towels can be used for this purpose.

 Are there different types of burp cloths?